chotelalbhagat/User-Assignment/README.md

 The ng g c contact command is used to generate a new Angular component with the name "contact".

+# npm i
+the npm i command is used to generate node modules. generate the node modules and run the next command. "ng serve"
 # ng serve

 The ng serve command is used to start a local development server for your Angular application.